Children’s Services Council of Martin County FAQs (21 entries)

 - To establish a community standard by which to assess the viability of proposed and existent children’s programs in addressing the needs of Martin County children.

 Where does the funding come from that is allocated by the Children’s Services Council of Martin County?

 To implement its mandate, the Children’s Services Council of Martin County is empowered by local referendum to access an ad valorem tax up to one-half mill ($0.50 per $1,000) of non-exempt property valuation.

-The maximum rate was been established by Martin County voters by opens in a new windowLocal Ordinance #348 passed on June 28, 1988.
+The maximum rate was been established by Martin County voters by opens in a new windowLocal Ordinance #348opens PDF file passed on June 28, 1988.
 Annually, the Council adopts a proposed millage rate and budget within that limit.
 Two Truth-in-Millage (TRIM) public hearings are held, where citizens are invited to comment on the proposed millage and budget.
 Following the two TRIM public hearings, the Council votes to adopt a millage and budget for the next fiscal year that runs from October 1 to September 30.